Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

-Table \ref{tab:stfcnn} provides a summary of GAN-based STF methods.
-Most methods rely on two temporal pairs for predictions, though some, such as \cite{ma2021explicit} and \cite{zhang2021object}, utilize a single pair.
-Resizing of MODIS images to match Landsat's finer resolution is a common preprocessing step.
-Loss functions often combine GAN-specific losses with additional terms like content, spectral, and perceptual losses to enhance reconstruction quality and spatial fidelity.
-Compared to other techniques, GAN-based methods exhibit broader availability of open-source implementations, with studies like \cite{tan2021flexible}, \cite{song2022mlff}, and \cite{pan2023adaptive} sharing accessible code.
-This accessibility fosters reproducibility and further development.
-However, none of these methods have been tested on LST data, which presents an opportunity for novel contributions in this domain.
+Table \ref{tab:GAN-STF} provides a summary of GAN-based STF methods.
+Most approaches rely on two temporal pairs for predictions, though some, such as \cite{ma2021explicit}, \cite{zhang2021object}, and ~\cite{chen2025cgmfn}, use a single pair.
+Loss functions typically combine adversarial losses with additional terms, such as content, spectral, or perceptual losses, to improve reconstruction quality and spatial fidelity.
+Open-source implementations are relatively common, with \cite{tan2021flexible}, \cite{song2022mlff}, and \cite{pan2023adaptive} providing accessible code, which supports reproducibility and further development.
+Importantly, only one GAN-based STF method~\cite{chen2025cgmfn} has been validated on LST data.